uviclibraries/data-visualization-and-narrative-maps/comparison.md

 6. Use the **Options** menu to customize your Juxtapose.
 7. Click **Publish** to generate a URL for your Juxtapose and code for embedding it.
 Be sure to record this informaton, since it cannot be retrieved later

-Here is just [an example](https://onlineacademiccommunity.uvic.ca/dsc/2018/03/05/visualizing-mr-darcy-with-juxtapose-js/){:target="_blank"}
+Here is just [another example](https://onlineacademiccommunity.uvic.ca/dsc/2018/03/05/visualizing-mr-darcy-with-juxtapose-js/){:target="_blank"}

    Congratulations on creating your first Juxtapose!
 [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }